Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 13. display data on dropdown section input using for loop in class-add.php
 14. create /req/class-add.php update blank field detector and insertion query
 15.
+16. create class-delete.php and a function removeClass for delete functionality